 Sundays, 8:30 am to 12:30 pm (When Religious School is in session)

 The library doors are always open when the building is open, except during Shabbat.
 Our librarian, Miranda Sutin, is available on Wednesdays and Sundays as noted above.

 Bagels and Books Book Club

 Sundays, 10:30 am in the Block Conference Center

-The library committee has selected the following titles for the 2017-2018 Bagels and Books Club series.
+Check back here!
+The library committee will announce the 2018-2019 Bagels and Books Club series soon!

 We'd love to hear from you!
 You can reach the library by phone or email.
 Call us during Library Hours at (210) 733-9135 x110.